Wayneoween/apolloget/README.md

-apolloget - a script for downloaing images from the NASA Archive
+apolloget - download images from the NASA Archive
 ====================

 ## Why